jessoy/JLPDishwashers/README.md

 - The website should be fully responsive, working across device sizes.
 We've provided you with some ipad-sized images as a guide.
 - The use of third party code/SDKs is allowed, but you should be able to explain why you have chosen the third party code.
 - Put all your assumptions, notes, instructions and improvement suggestions into your GitHub README.md.
-- We’re looking for a solution that's as close to the designs as possible.
+~~- We’re looking for a solution that's as close to the designs as possible.~~
 - We'll be assessing your coding style, how you've approached this task and whether you've met quality standards on areas such as accessibility, security and performance.
 - We don't expect you to spend too long on this, as a guide 3 hours is usually enough.

----

-## Getting Started

-- `Fork this repo` into your own GitLab namespace (you will need a GitLab account).
-- Install the NPM dependencies using `npm i`.
-(You will need to have already installed NPM using version `14.x`.)
-- Run the development server with `npm run dev`
-- Open [http://localhost:3000](http://localhost:3000) with your browser.

-## Tests

-- use of insomnia to consume data and test API
-- use of Git to work in sections and test as went along
-- found inconsistencies of mock data and api data - e.g. id's in product attributes
-- tested for duplicates in mock data

-## Assumptions
+## Notes and assumptions

+- To maintain original code style where relevant
-- too much detail on product information -
+- much detail on product information -

-## Notes

-- Netherworld Syntax unknown - layout component moved down a level for bespoke functions

-## Instructions
+- I was unclear on the meaning of the Netherworld Syntax in `app.js`

 ## Improvement suggestions

-- Bespoke Headers for pages - e.g. Home page and product pages
+- Bespoke Headers and styling Home and product pages respectively - showing streamlined information
 - single source of price information
-- png images
+- Improved quality of png images in API with improved resolution, and invisible background
 - Look into Tab index for accessibility

-## To Do

-~~- All styling (mobile first)~~
-~~- Tablet Styling~~
-~~- Desktop Styling~~
-- Security - Api consumption to API folder - hidden back end - hide information from customers
-- security - dangerously set inner html
-- data.price.now - coming from wrong API - see [id]
-~~- styling to carousel~~
-~~- remove duplicates from api results~~
-~~- alphabetise product spec results~~
-- spell check 5817337 has spelling error in
-- bosch text is wrong
-- homepage - replace images with png
-- check resolution of images on homepage
-~~- read more section~~
-~~- product code switched on landscape tablet and above sizes~~
-- check dishwashers are available
+- Spelling errors in API data e.g 5817337
-- split into more components
+- Split `[id]`.jsx file into more components - for easier navigation and simplicity
-- reduce specifications - have a top selection and ability to show more
+- Reduce number of specifications rendered to the page - have a primary (important) selection and include the ability to show more

 ## Third Party Code Used

-- Axios - combine get and json formatting
+- Axios - Used because of familiarity, time limitations and ability to combine `get` with json formatting
-- React-responsive Carousel
+- React-responsive Carousel - in product page
-- because of time limitations and experience

 ## Features
 - SEO considered in the head
 - read more section written first hand as opposed to a third party resource - uses state to show / hide more text
 - manipulating api data to show first paragraph only in description - break at paragraph (not number of characters)

+## Problems
+- configuring jest and babel.
+I found that if there is a babel.config file present the tests ran successfully, however, when that file exists the next.js app ceases to complie.